napari/docs/docs/community/governance.md

 as detailed below.

 The SC membership, including the Institutional and Funding Partner (IFP) seat, is revisited every January.
+Current SC members must actively reaffirm their membership for the upcoming year, or choose to resign.
 SC members who do not actively engage with the SC duties are expected to resign.
+Should an SC member resign, they remain eligible for rejoining the SC at a later date, via the standard process described below.

-New members for vacant spots are added by nomination by a core team member.
-Nominees should have demonstrated long-term, continued commitment to the project and its [mission and values](mission-and-values).
-A nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.
+New members for vacant spots are added by nomination by a core team member or SC member, and subsequent vote.
+Nominees should have demonstrated long-term, continued commitment to the project and/or its community, and its [mission and values](mission-and-values).
+Before nomination, the core team should approach the prospective nominee to gauge their interest and availability in the role.
+A nomination will result in discussion among current core team members and SC members, that cannot take more than a month and then admission to the SC by consensus, as defined [below](#decision-making-process).
 During that time deadlocked votes of the SC will be postponed until the new member has joined and another vote can be held.
 The IFP seat is elected by the IFP Advisory Council.